AmsterdamUniversityPress/content-loading/ecommerce.md

 ### offline purchasing capabilities
 Publishers can enable offline purchasing capabilities within the site.
 Institutional administrators can add items to their cart and submit the cart for offline payment instead of purchasing it online through e-commerce.
 An email with the contents of the cart as an invoice will be sent to the institutional administrator as well as AUP sales staff.
 In the background, Edify creates a pending license against the selected content for the institution’s account.
 The institution won’t have access at this point because the payment hasn’t yet been made and the license is in pending state.
 After the payment has been made offline, AUP staff can activate the license through a single click in the user management tool.

+## note
+Note that the site admin can also buy access to items for users who are unable to do it themselves.